 Sourdough Starter: Capturing Yeast

 Making sourdough takes patience.
-Not only must you be mentally prepared for lots of mistakes, but you must plan far in advance as well.
+Not only must you be mentally prepared for lots of mistakes, you must plan far in advance as well.

 This starts with creating your yeast culture – sometimes called a starter or a levain.